littleuniversestudios/angular-cli-tools/README.md

-CLI commands for generating new Angular 2 projects OR for use with existing Angular 2 projects.
+CLI commands for new OR existing Angular 2 projects.

 ## Install